15 Top Trails For Hiking In Los Angeles

 5. Topanga State Park Hike

-Topanga State Park spans 11,000 acres with 36 miles of trails that wind through a wide variety of terrain, from canyons and cliffs to hills and meadows and some of the most spectacular views of the Pacific Ocean that Los Angeles hiking has to offer.
-You can park at the main entrance for $10 or you can park for free on any of the numerous side streets, if you want to add a bit more mileage onto your hike.
+Topanga State Park is the definition of hiking in Los Angeles.
+This swath of green spans 11,000 acres with 36 miles of trails that wind through a wide variety of terrain, from canyons and cliffs to hills and meadows and some of the most spectacular views of the Pacific Ocean that Los Angeles hiking has to offer.
+You can park at the main entrance for $10 or you can park for free on any of the numerous side streets, if you want to add a bit more mileage onto your family-friendly hike.

 Trailhead address: 20828 Entrada Rd, Topanga, CA 90290